 CSU students must meet the following minimum eligibility criteria in order to be approved for education abroad.
 Depending on the study abroad program type, there may be additional admission requirements.

 - Current degree-seeking student in good academic and conduct standing at CSU.

 - 2.0 cumulative undergraduate GPA or higher (3.0 or higher if graduate-level); may not be on warning or probation.

 - Clear conduct record as determined by the Office of Judicial Affairs, Student Life.
 Students may not have any current sanctions in violation of the Student Conduct Code including: recommendation of expulsion, recommendation of suspension, disciplinary probation, reprimand, restitution, restriction, community service, counseling, holds, or other which could prevent success abroad.

 - Successfully completed one (1) semester at CSU if a transfer student or two (2) semesters if new first-year student.

-- In good standing with the Cashiers/ Office of Treasury Services.
+- In good standing with the Bursar’s Office.

 - Enrolled full-time at CSU in the semesters immediately prior to and during the education abroad experience.

 - College Credit Plus and Project 60 students will be considered on a case-by-case basis for CSU Faculty-led Programs Abroad (FLPA).

 As part of the general review process, the following items are considered:

 - Location and General Safety of the Education Abroad Program and hosting nation:

 - applications for programs located in countries where the U.S. Department of State has an Advisory Level 3 or 4 will be reviewed by the International Travel Review Committee.
 CSU students should not presume that education abroad participation is a given in these localities.
 CSU reserves the right to bar participation in certain study abroad sites or localities.
 In general, travel to a Level 4 destination is not permitted.